vbookshelf/Offline-MedAi-Console/README.md

 - Because MedGemma-1.5 is a reasoning model, I've set up the app to disable voice output when the MedGemma-1.5 model is selected.
 - For best results when using your voice - use a headset or earphones with a mic.
 This reduces background noise.
 It also allows for a more relaxed chat because you won't have to constantly focus on being clearly heard by the speech to text system.

-- When setting up a tool (specialized assistant) that uses voice, it helps to tell it (in the system message) not to use markdown - or else the Ai will speak the markdown symbols out loud.
+- When setting up an AI tool that uses voice, it helps to tell it (in the system message) not to use markdown - or else the AI will speak the markdown symbols out loud.
-- When creating agents/tools that will generate math notation, you need to tell the agent to use LaTeX when generating math notation.
+- When creating tools that will generate math notation, you need to tell the model to use LaTeX when generating math notation.
 Please add this note to the system message: Use LaTeX notation for mathematical or scientific expressions.

 - Whisper is an LLM, and it can hallucinate.
 It sometimes generates random text like "Thank you for watching!".
 This text then gets converted in to speech.
 - At first glance the single-file architecture may look like a naive simplification created for non-technical users and for easy auditing - but it's much more.
-It's an architecture pattern that's optimized for AI-assisted development - a "see the entire picture at once" pattern that supports fast and efficient Human + Ai collaboration.
+It's an architecture pattern that's optimized for AI-assisted development - a "see the entire picture at once" pattern that supports fast and efficient Human-Ai collaboration.

 <br>